Gear Review: Therm-a-Rest Vela 20 Two-Person Quilt

 No customization: Compared to other quilts on the market, the Vela lacks customization.
 It only comes in two temperature ratings (20 and 32), one standard length (80 inches), and—if it matters to you—one color (gray).
 It would be nice to see a variety of length/girth options for those who’d like to save more weight.
 We’d also like to see an even warmer version, say around 10˚F. Perhaps, if the Vela line performs well, more variations will be introduced in the future.

-As a side note, if you do plan to use the pocket to keep stuff warm overnight, you ought to turn the Vela inside out so that the patterned side is facing out.
+As a side note, if you do plan to use the pockets to keep stuff warm overnight, you ought to turn the Vela inside out so that the patterned side is facing out.
 This way, most of the insulation will be on the outside of the pocket protecting it from cold, while the interior side of the pocket will be less insulated and will soak up your body heat.

 The Bottom Line